changliao1025/pyearthviz3d/README.md

 ### References

-If you make use of `PyEarthViz` in your work, please consider including a reference to the following:
+If you make use of `PyEarthViz3D` in your work, please consider including a reference to the following:

 * Chang Liao.
-(2022).
-PyEarth: A lightweight Python package for Earth science (Software).
-Zenodo. https://doi.org/10.5281/zenodo.6109987
+(2026).
+A lightweight Python package for 3D visualization of Earth science data (v0.1.1).
+Zenodo. https://doi.org/10.5281/zenodo.18827302

-PyEarthViz is supporting several research projects and publications, including:

-* Liao et al., (2023). pyflowline: a mesh-independent river network generator for hydrologic models.
-Journal of Open Source Software, 8(91), 5446, https://doi.org/10.21105/joss.05446

-* Liao.
-C. (2022).
-HexWatershed: a mesh independent flow direction model for hydrologic models (0.1.1).
-Zenodo. https://doi.org/10.5281/zenodo.6425881